happychocolatecake/mythical-pet-farmers/README.md

 ### Summary
 Mythical Pet Farmers is a 2D unity game that combines farming simulation with RPG-style pet battles.
 Players can choose to focus on growing crops, battling with their pet, or both.
 The game offers freedom with no time limits, allowing for a relaxed or strategic playstyle.
 Inspired by games like Pokémon and Stardew Valley, it features simple controls, a day-night cycle, and a save system.
 Players can select from different pets, engage in battles using a button-mashing system, and improve their farm over time.
 Designed for casual gamers, it provides an accessible and engaging experience.
-There are still a lot of features a work in progess and some a bit bugged but I will work on them eventually :)

 ### Images
 ![image](https://github.com/user-attachments/assets/c8178151-899f-4063-83ea-659a0f332c18)